adamnfish/PythonGit/README.rst

 PythonGit
 =========

+This is a silly repository.
 If you want to control a Git repository from Python, you should use GitPython.

 If however, you were just going to run shell commands from Python then save yourself the hassle of writing it and use this.
 It is